 2: Turn Off the Water Supply

 Turn the water off at the main supply valve to the house for the best water damage prevention in your absence.
 You may, however, need certain systems to operate while you are gone, such as the irrigation system or pool pump.
+This will help prevent any outdoor leaks while you are away.

 In that case, turn off the water at each unused plumbing feature such as kitchen and laundry room appliances, toilets, and sinks.